Climate scenarios enable us to

 Rising mean temperatures

 Continued emissions of greenhouse gases since the industrial revolution have led to about 1.2 °C of global warming.
 Current temperatures are higher than at any time in the last 12,000 years.
 If no further climate policies are implemented both average and extreme temperature changes are expected throughout the 21st century.
-Under the NGFS Current Policies Scenario, global warming of 1.5 °C could be reached in the 2030s, 2 °C around 2050 and 3 °C in the 2090s.
+Under the NGFS Current Policies Scenario, global warming of 1.5 °C could be reached in the 2030s, 2 °C around 2050 and 3 °C around 2100.
 Such global warming is projected to lead to a non-linear increase in severe and irreversible climate impacts.

 Explore the transition data